“Let’s go around.” Elren grabbed his arm. “No need to watch.”

 Rylan nodded but couldn’t pull his eyes away.

 The dog’s pack watched, whimpered, and paced, but they knew better than to intervene.
-Their companion had stepped past some invisible boundary and now the city was exacting its punishment.
+Their companion had stepped past some invisible boundary and now the city exacted its punishment.

 The splashing quieted.
 The small, furry shape beneath the surface went still as the lizard’s front legs held it firm.
 The flatback turned to Rylan, its yellow tongue flicking out to taste the air, a curious look in its dead, glassy eyes.